Office of Public and Indian Housing (PIH)

-Public-private partnership between the U.S. Department of Housing and Urban Development (HUD) and nonprofit, private, corporate, philanthropic, community, and local government stakeholders working to decrease the digital divide.
+Public-private partnership between the U.S. Department of Housing and Urban Development (HUD) and nonprofit, private, corporate, philanthropic, community, and local government stakeholders working to develop solutions to decrease the digital divide.
 Helps communities increase opportunities, information, and services with technology to help HUD-assisted residents' with their educational, professional, and health needs.
 Provides access to resources and includes success stories from tribal and rural communities.

 What This Program Offers